pandamiami80s/UnityIconFromPrefab/README.md

-Simple and advanced (without BG) icon from prefab generator.
-Persisnent Screenshot manager.
+Simple and advanced (without BG) icon from prefab generator